Host a Holiday Party for Your Pet (+ Their Pals)

-Package rawhide disks in glassine bags; let the pet parents to give to their four-legged friends after the party.
+Package rawhide disks in glassine bags, then let the pet parents to give to their four-legged friends after the party.

-Instead of party hats, which are hard to keep from sliding off dogs, purchase bow ties for the male dogs and hair bows for the females.
+Instead of party hats, which are hard to keep from sliding off dogs, purchase bow ties and hair bows.
 Tie these on each four-legged guest as they come in to the party.

 Hand-Stitched or Store-Bought

-This one is hand-stitched with blue zebra-print fabric from Quandrille, Inc. If you're short on time, you can also purchase bows at your local pet store before the party.
+This pet-friendly bow-tie is hand-stitched with blue zebra-print fabric from Quandrille, Inc. If you're short on time, you can also purchase bows at your local pet store before the party.

 Chew on This